apache/couchdb/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Thank you for your contribution!

-     Please file this form by replacing markdown commentary tags with the text.
-If section needs in no action - remove it.
+     Please file this form by replacing the Markdown comments with your text.
+If a section needs no action - remove it.

      Also remember, that CouchDB uses the Review-Then-Commit (RTC) model of code collaboration.
-Positive feedback provides by +1 from committers while negative by -1.
-The -1 also means veto and need to be addressed to find the consensus.
-Once there are no objections, PR could be merged.
+Positive feedback is represented +1 from committers and negative is a -1.
+The -1 also means veto, and needs to be addressed to proceed.
+Once there are no objections, the PR can be merged by a CouchDB committer.

-     See: http://couchdb.apache.org/bylaws.html#decisions for more info -->
+     See: http://couchdb.apache.org/bylaws.html#decisions for more info. -->

 ## Overview